openconfig/lemming/dataplane/docs/protoforsai.md

 The `CreateExampleRequest` message contains only the attributes values that can be specified on creation, the `CreateExampleResponse` contains the ID of the created object.

-> Note: Some attributes are CREATE_ONLY and some CREATE_SET.
+> Note: Some attributes are CREATE_ONLY and some are CREATE_SET.
 > Note: Some objects are "switch-scoped" which mean they belong to an instance of a switch object.

 ### Delete